-Students in the Public Health & Social Policy track will gain valuable knowledge in health education and policy while pursuing internships at local non-profits, social service agencies, counseling and mentoring organizations, and health providers.
+On the Public Health & Social Policy track, you'll gain valuable knowledge in health education and policy while pursuing an internship at a local non-profit, social service agency, mentoring organization, or health provider.

 Summer 1: The Academic Phase

 You'll spend your first six weeks of the Summer Study Internship Program taking two 4-credit courses chosen from offerings in public health and social policy.

 This lecture and discussion-driven course uses ethnographic case materials and active learning strategies to introduce students to socio-cultural anthropological modes of understanding and analyzing health-related experiences and institutions, including political and ethical dimensions of illness and suffering around the globe.
 This course fulfills a single unit in each of the following BU Hub areas: Social Inquiry II, Ethical Reasoning, Research and Information Literacy.
 4 cr.

 Section Type Days Times Instructor SA1 IND T, R 9:00 AM-12:30 PM Laporte

 Concepts of health economics applicable to both developed and developing countries.
 Topics include effect of health on the economy, effect of health care on health, hospital behavior, health work-force supply, and demand for health care.
 4 cr.

 Section Type Days Times Instructor SA1 IND T, W, R 1:00 PM-3:30 PM Persson